chrishodgson/chrishodgson.github.io/symfony/_posts/2018-01-15-symfony-batch-update-command.md

 ---
 layout: post
-title: Bulk table updates using Doctrine DBAL in a Symfony Command
+title: Bulk table updates using Doctrine DBAL via a Symfony Command
 summary: Updating large numbers of records using Doctrine DBAL (not advisable using Doctrine ORM for performance reasons).
 tags: [doctrine]
 featured: true